FAQ

 What will my child’s living situation be like?

-Students live outdoors for their entire stay with constant care and supervision provided by Field Instructors and frequent visits from all levels of program leaders, medical professionals and therapists.
-We provide all of the gear, food and essentials necessary to thrive in the wilderness setting.
-While initially living in the wilderness can be intimidating for students, the peaceful, distraction-free environment allows students to focus on their therapeutic work much more effectively and experientially than other clinical settings.
+We provide all of the gear, food and essentials necessary to thrive in the wilderness camp setting.
+Initially, living in the wilderness can be intimidating for students—but eventually, the peaceful, distraction-free environment allows students to focus on their therapeutic work much more effectively and experientially than other more traditional clinical settings.
 Visit our Daily Life page for more information about the typical student experience, and our Health and Wellness page to learn more about our students’ diet, nutrition, mindfulness and physical activity.

-Wilderness therapy allows students to develop emotional self-management skills through experiential learning.
-Day-to-day activities such as food preparation, water collection, hiking excursion planning, for example, provide opportunities to engage in and analyze social interaction situations.
-In addition to a weekly therapy session with their primary therapist, therapists and field guides work together to determine individualized goal-setting and appropriate activities for each student that are aligned with each student’s unique needs.
+In addition to weekly therapy sessions with their primary therapist, therapists and field guides work together to determine individualized goal-setting and appropriate activities for each student that are aligned with each student’s unique needs.

 There are many ways that we structure an experience specifically for each participant.
 First, we have distinct programs for adolescents from 13-18 and young adults from 18-29.
 The programming for each age group is specific to participants’ maturity levels, learning styles, and where they are in their therapeutic path.
-Admissions Directors help advise primary therapists on initial input from parents or previous treatment and the therapists then work with participants to fully understand each participant’s therapeutic needs.
-Then, the therapists routinely communicate with Field Instructors to ensure field experiences are consistent with the individual needs and ongoing goals.
-We also tailor aspects of the experience through things like dietary needs and gear that are appropriate for each size and gender of students.

 Who will be my child’s primary caregiver?

-What are the qualifications and roles of Field Instructors?
+What are the qualifications and roles of field instructors?

 In order to become the lead of a Field Instructor staff team, the Instructor must accomplish an array of training milestones under the supervision of Senior Field Instructors, Field/Program Directors and Primary Therapists.
 Each Field Instructor team consists of fully CPR and First Aid certified staff members, with at least one of them holding a Wilderness First Responder certification to appropriately assess any medical situations in the field.
 All Field Instructors are at least 21, and some have even been students in our program before.
 New Field Instructors participate in a week long immersion training at a minimum and are mentored by senior staff throughout their employment.
 While the majority of our Field Instructors are college graduates, many also find us through their psychology or counseling endeavors and college programs.